hyperledger-labs/business-partner-agent/charts/bpa/README.md

 ## Introduction

 This chart bootstraps a business partner agent deployment on a Kubernetes cluster using the Helm package manager.
 Its default installation comes with PostgreSQL.
-Ingress routes can be activated, allowing the agent to communicate with other agents outside the cluster.
+Ingress can be activated, allowing the agent to communicate with other agents outside the cluster.

 ## Requirements